What is bunion surgery?

 Dr. Marso and his staff will provide you specific instructions for how to care for your foot during the first few weeks after surgery.
 You may be discharged from the surgery center wearing a special surgical shoe or cast to protect your foot.

 Once at home, it’s important to rest and keep the foot elevated on 1 or 2 pillows to help reduce pain and swelling.
 Dr. Marso may also recommend that you apply ice and limit walking.
-Depending on your strength and mobility, you may be advised to use a walker or crutches following surgery.
+Depending on your strength and mobility, you may be advised to use a walker or crutches.

 Most importantly, keep the surgical dressing clean and dry.
 You should cover the dressing with a plastic bag and tape it with plastic tape when bathing or showering.
 The safest alternative is to take a sponge bath.
 Unless instructed differently by Dr. Marso, keep the original surgical dressing intact until your first post-op visit with Dr. Marso.
 Generally the stitches will be removed after two weeks.

 Take a pain medication as recommended by Dr. Marso.
 Aspirin or certain other pain medicines may increase the chance of bleeding.
 Be sure to take only recommended medicines.
-Dr. Marso may also prescribe antibiotics to help prevent infection following your surgery.
+Dr. Marso may also prescribe antibiotics to help prevent infection.

 Notify Dr. Marso and his office to report any of the following: